 Be sure that the standard processes, checklists, or other lean resources you create are being used and repeated.
 Then, monitor results throughout an extended period of time to know for sure if improvement is happening.
 Sometimes not every step toward continuous improvement actually improves processes.
 Ideas need to be tested to see if they work well.
 Take a step back to check on things and start over if it’s not working.
 Implementing anything new is a learning process for all.

-lean manufacturing, you increase efficiency, create predictable manufacturing processes, and meet production schedules and deliveries in a timely manner.
+With initiating lean manufacturing, you increase efficiency, create predictable manufacturing processes, and meet production schedules and deliveries in a timely manner.
 Plus, your workers will be trained better and encouraged to come up with ideas for continuous improvement.

 Implement Lean So You Can Do More With Less